-Everything’s going to be changing soon in my previously calm, ordered life, and that’s the thing people have so often asked me about in terms of my son coming home.
+Everything’s going to be changing soon in my previously calm, ordered life.
+I’m going to be a dad, so everything will look very different.
+That’s the thing people have so often asked me about in terms of my son coming home.
 How will I cope with my life being turned upside down?

 It’s a fair question, and at least some of it is going to be guess work, because I simply don’t know.
 I’ll be learning as I go, but I know things will change.